Meniere's Disease: Could Your Spine Be the Cause?

 By improving spinal fluid flow and nervous system function, we are helping your body regulate itself more effectively.
 Far from being an alternative "last resort," this type of care is an effective and preferred way to manage the condition for many.
 If you're curious about our gentle approach, you can learn more about what to expect as a new patient with us.

-Our Chiropractic Techniques for Meniere's Relief
+Our Approach to Meniere's Disease Relief

 At Lazar Spinal Care, we focus on getting to the root of the problem.
 For many people suffering from Meniere’s disease, the source of their symptoms can be traced back to the upper spine.
 We use a combination of precise, gentle, and advanced techniques designed to restore your body's natural alignment and function.
 Our goal isn't just to manage symptoms, but to provide a path toward lasting relief by addressing the underlying structural cause.
 Here are the core methods we use to help our patients find balance again.

-Upper Cervical Chiropractic Adjustments
+Gentle Upper Cervical Adjustments

 The very top of your spine, where your head meets your neck, is a critical area for your nervous system.
 When the upper cervical vertebrae are misaligned, they can put pressure on the brainstem and interfere with nerve signals and fluid flow between your brain and inner ear.
 This disruption can directly contribute to the vertigo, tinnitus, and hearing issues associated with Meniere's disease.
 Our upper cervical chiropractic care involves gentle, precise adjustments to correct these specific misalignments.
 By restoring proper alignment and improving nerve function, these adjustments can help reduce the frequency and severity of vertigo episodes, allowing your body to regain its natural sense of balance.

-Quantum Spinal Mechanics (QSM3)
+Our Advanced Method: Quantum Spinal Mechanics (QSM3)

 We are the only clinic in Ann Arbor that utilizes Quantum Spinal Mechanics (QSM3), an advanced evolution of upper cervical chiropractic care.
 While traditional methods focus on a single vertebra, QSM3 looks at the body as a whole, three-dimensional system.
 A slight misalignment in your neck can cause your entire body to shift and compensate, disrupting its natural balance and posture.
 The QSM3 technique uses gentle adjustments to release this built-up tension and restore the body to a more stable, upright position.
 By addressing the body’s global misalignment, we aim to restore proper function and improve your overall well-being, helping your nervous system operate without interference.